UEFA Euro 2012 bids: Poland–Ukraine: Criticism of preparations

 In January 2008, UEFA President Michel Platini warned the organisers of the need to avoid "critical slippages" in their preparations, prompting Scotland to volunteer as an alternative host twice.
 By June 2008, however, UEFA stated they were "not discussing any plan B in terms of new countries" hosting.

-Ukraine reported several problems which threatened their ability to co host, including delays in the renovation of Kyiv’s Olympic Stadium, and difficulties funding infrastructure work after the economic crisis struck.
+Ukraine reported several problems which threatened their ability to co host, including delays in the renovation of Kyiv’s Olympic Stadium, and difficulties funding infrastructure work due to the 2008 financial crisis.
 After an inspection in April 2009, Platini re-affirmed that Ukraine would remain co-host, hinting that most matches could go to Poland.
 Polish Prime Minister Donald Tusk stated that his country would be capable of the task, but was committed to the original plans, as was the Polish Football Association (PZPN).

 In September 2009, Platini announced that "Ukraine has made sudden progress in their efforts to stage the tournament," and it was soon confirmed that their four cities (Donetsk, Kharkiv, Kyiv, and Lviv) would host matches.
 Kyiv was also confirmed to host the final match.

 An interview Platini gave to the German Football Association (DFB) in May 2010 suggested that Germany and Hungary could replace Ukraine unless improvements were made, casting new doubt on the nation's readiness.
 By August, however, Platini revisited that and stated, "You can consider that the ultimatum no longer exists," and that he was optimistic about preparations in both countries and saw no major obstacles.
 After a UEFA delegation visited Ukraine in September 2011, he stated the country was "virtually ready for Euro 2012."

-In April 2012, while on an inspection trip to the host city of Lviv, UEFA president Michel Platini labelled hoteliers as "bandits and crooks" for raising hotel prices in Ukraine for Euro 2012.
-President Yanukovych ordered his government to prevent hoteliers from charging inflated prices.
+In April 2012, while on an inspection trip to the host city of Lviv, Platini labelled hoteliers as "bandits and crooks" for raising hotel prices in Ukraine for Euro 2012.
+President Viktor Yanukovych ordered his government to prevent hoteliers from charging inflated prices.
 Some hoteliers had increased prices eighty-fold, causing Prime Minister Mykola Azarov to warn that state control of hotel tariffs might be introduced.
 Later that month, Markian Lubkivsky, head of the Euro 2012 organizing committee in Ukraine, said hotel and hostel prices were no longer "critically" inflated.